ArduPilot/ardupilot_wiki/dev/source/docs/sitl-simulator-software-in-the-loop.rst

 Linux and Windows.
 For setup instructions see :ref:`Setting Up SITL <SITL-setup-landingpage>` for more information.
 Using SITL is explained in :ref:`Using SITL <using-sitl-for-ardupilot-testing>`.
 For examples of starting and using SITL for a particular vehicle see :ref:`sitl-examples` .

+Mission Planner (Windows) also provides a simple means of running SITL for the master branch and stable branches of vehicles.
+See :ref:`planner:mission-planner-simulation`.

 SITL Architecture
 =================